 Those initiating a qui tam action are called relators and, while they can sue anyone making fraudulent claims, they are barred from doing so if:

-- Someone has already filed a qui tam action for in the same matter or the government is already party to a proceeding in the same matter;
+- Someone has already filed a qui tam action for the same matter or the government is already party to a proceeding in the same matter

 Learn More About the False Claims Act

-False Claims Act cases can get complicated especially when dealing with federal contracts and records.
+False Claims Act cases can get complicated, especially when dealing with federal contracts and records.
 However, there are significant penalties, and rewards, for those involved.
 If you want to learn more, there are attorneys that specialize in the FCA and whistleblower protections.
-Get in touch with one near you today to learn more.
+Get in touch with one near you today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help